as-yuschenko/vCjson/README.md

 To parse a JSON document, you must use the method:
 >int parse(char* jsonData);

+Attention!
+The cursor takes the root position and not point to any node of the current level.
 ## Nodes info
 Each node has the following properties:<br />
 + Type (object, array, string, number, key-value pair, true, false, null);